01mf02/jaq/docs/README.md

 This directory contains the source code of the jaq manual.
+The manual is written using the [Djot](https://djot.net/) file format, which is a unambiguously defined markup syntax that allows for much faster parsing than Markdown.

 To generate HTML and man versions of the manual, run `make -j`.
 This requires: